-The manufacturing bases in Vietnam are situated in 2 locations, namely the districts of Binh Duong and Dong Nai, near Ho Chih Minh City, Vietnam.
+The Malaysia manufacturing base comprises 5 factories which are situated on 9.40 hectares of land in Muar, Johor.
+These factories have a total workforce of Binh Duong and Dong Nai, near Ho Chih Minh City, Vietnam.
 The Binh Duong manufacturing base comprises 3 factories, 1 administrative block and 1 hostel which are situated on 6.76 hectares of industrial land.
 The Dong Nai manufacturing base is sited on 12.39 hectares of industrial land and has 6 factories, 1 administrative building and 1 hostel.
-The 2 manufacturing bases in Vietnam have a combined workforce of close to 4,000 people and are equipped with modern woodworking machinery and finishing lines for large-scaled production of wooden household and home-office furniture.
-The furniture produced by these factories comprise mainly medium to upper-medium home and home-office furniture for the North American market.
+The 2 manufacturing bases in Vietnam have a combined workforce of close to 3,000 people and are equipped with modern woodworking machinery and finishing lines for large-scaled production of wooden household and home-office furniture.
+The furniture produced by these factories comprise mainly medium to upper-medium home and home-office furniture for the American market.